By: Luba Gloukhova, Program Chair, Deep Learning World

-In anticipation of their upcoming conference keynote co-presentation, Realtime Malware Detection with CNNs and LSTMs, at Deep Learning World in Las Vegas, June 3-7, 2018, we asked Domenic Puzio and Kate Highnam, Machine Learning Engineers at Capital One, a few questions about their work in deep learning.
+In anticipation of his upcoming conference co-presentation, Realtime Malware Detection with CNNs and LSTMs, at Deep Learning World in Las Vegas, June 3-7, 2018, we asked Domenic Puzio, Machine Learning Engineer at Capital One, a few questions about his work in deep learning.

 Q: In your work with deep learning, what do you model (i.e., what is the dependent variable, the behavior or outcome your models predict)?

 A: Our research uses deep learning to model malware behavior.
 In particular, we look at domain names and predict if they are likely to be utilized by malware, allowing us to identify sites that should be blocked or machines that may be infected.